C. F. Martin & Company: Stinger Guitars

+21st century

-In October 2009, a Martin D-28 that was played by Elvis Presley in his last concert was purchased at auction for $106,200.
+In October 2009, the Martin D-28 played by Elvis Presley in his last concert, was purchased at auction for $106,200.

-In an effort to attract customers from the growing mid-level guitar market Martin introduced their first guitar constructed with laminated wood in 1993 with the D1 series that had laminated wood sides and a solid wood back.
+In an effort to attract customers from the growing mid-level guitar market, Martin introduced their first guitar constructed with laminated wood in 1993 with the D1 series that had laminated wood sides and a solid wood back.
 Since then they have also introduced an even less expensive DX series using printable HPL (high pressure laminates) as well as laminated "durabond" necks and yet maintain high tonal quality, built at their own factory in Mexico.

 In January 2018, Martin announced it would release a D-45 John Mayer signature model.
 The model was unveiled on the winter NAMM Show.